Grand Kingdom: Reception

 Both versions of Grand Kingdom met with a "generally favorable" reception according to review aggregator website Metacritic.
 The website recorded scores of 78 out of 100 for the PS4 version based on 33 reviews, and 76 out of 100 for the Vita version based on 11 reviews.

 Comments on the game's art design were positive overall.
 Kimberley Wallace, writing for Game Informer, lauded the character and background artwork, but felt the field environments lacking in detail.
 USGamer's Kat Bailey positively noted the art design and how changes in equipment were reflected in character models.
 Trace Wysaske of RPGFan, reviewing the PS4 version, said the art design helped keep player attention compared to other elements he felt lacking.
 RPGamer's Mike Moehnke praised the art design of characters in both cutscenes and gameplay, noting the smooth movement of character models in battle on the Vita.
 Dene Benham of NZGamer praised the character designs as "beautiful", noting both their variety and the liveliness given by animations.
 Josh Torres of RPG Site positively compared the artwork to that of Vanillaware's games, though felt some of the sprite animations were too choppy for his tastes.

-Where mentioned, the plot drew mixed responses.
+The plot drew mixed responses.
 Wallace noted that the plot was not the game's main draw, calling it a basic set-up for the gameplay.
 CJ Andriessen of Destructoid noted the lack of a strong narrative, but enjoyed the immersion of major characters speaking directly to the player.
 Benham noted the story's similar style and delivery to Grand Knights History, citing it as unimportant.
 Reviewing the Vita version for RPGFan, Rob Rogen gave little mention to the story and characters, summing them up as "pretty generic".
 Moehnke also noted the plot's derivative nature, but enjoyed the White Wolves subplot.
 Hardcore Gamer's Chris Shive summed up the story as serviceable but forgettable until its later stages.
 Torres was disappointed in the lack of any narrative hook, and said that and the weak characters made the story campaign a slog to play through.
 Both Moehnke and Bailey praised the packaging of the story DLC in the Western release, noting both the increased playtime and the additional lore surrounding the nations of Resonail.